Kryptos K4 Solution

 K4 is a Quagmire III variant with a physical keystream and a one-bit gate.
 The keyword is KRYPTOS, the same one used for K1, K2, and K3.
 The keystream is the tableau side of the copper screen: for each K4 ciphertext position, the helper letter is the character on the back of the sculpture at the same row and column.
 For each of the 97 positions:

 C is the ciphertext letter (A=0, B=1, … Z=25).
 T is the helper letter read physically off the tableau side of the sculpture at the same row and column. f(C) is the row-identity card, it tells you which row of the KRYPTOS-keyed tableau the cipher letter belongs to. g_state(T) is the column offset from standard Quagmire III lookup; one of four helper cards (g_X, g_Y, g_Z1, g_Z2), selected by which of the four 31-cell passes the position belongs to.
-The gate is a one-bit adjustment (0 or 1) fixed by the position, fully solved, and fully verifiable (see the note on the How It Works page).
+The gate is a one-bit adjustment (0 or 1) fixed by the position under a declared rule, plaintext-independent by construction (see the note on the How It Works page).
 The final subtraction produces the plaintext letter P.

 Worked example: Positions 1–5